 Certain aspects of the Revised Capital Framework's requirements phase in over time (transitional provisions).
-These include the introduction of capital buffers and certain deductions from regulatory capital (such as investments in nonconsolidated financial institutions).
-These deductions from CET1 are required to be phased in ratably per year from 2014 to 2018, with residual amounts subject to risk weighting.
+These include the introduction of capital buffers (including surcharges) and certain deductions from regulatory capital (such as investments in nonconsolidated financial institutions).
+These deductions from regulatory capital are required to be phased in ratably per year from 2014 to 2018, with residual amounts not deducted during the transitional period subject to risk weighting.
 In addition, junior subordinated debt issued to trusts is being phased out of regulatory capital.
-The minimum CET1, Tier 1 and Total capital ratios that apply to us will increase as the transitional provisions phase in and capital buffers are introduced.
+The minimum CET1, Tier 1 and Total capital ratios that apply to us will increase as the transitional provisions phase in and capital buffers (including surcharges) are introduced.

-For a detailed description of regulatory capital reforms that impact us, including capital buffers, fully phased-in Basel III Advanced and Standardized capital ratios, and the supplementary leverage ratio, see "Equity Capital Management and Regulatory Capital" in Part I, Item 2 "Management's Discussion and Analysis of Financial Condition and Results of Operations" in our Quarterly Report on Form 10-Q.
+For a detailed description of regulatory capital reforms that impact us, including capital buffers and fully phased-in Basel III Advanced and Standardized capital ratios, see "Equity Capital Management and Regulatory Capital" in Part II, Item 7 "Management's Discussion and Analysis of Financial Condition and Results of Operations" in our 2015 Form 10-K.